ray2501/tcl-opencv/README.md

 ### calib3d

+    ::cv::findChessboardCorners image patternSize_width patternSize_height ?flags?
+    ::cv::drawChessboardCorners image patternSize_width patternSize_height corners patternWasFound

+`::cv::findChessboardCorners` returns a list of (retval, corners).
+The retval value is a non-zero value if all of the corners are found and they are placed in a certain order.
+And the retval value should be passed to `::cv::drawChessboardCorners`'s parameter `patternWasFound`.

     ::cv::findHomography srcPoints dstPoints ?method ransacReprojThreshold?

 Note that whenever an H matrix cannot be estimated, an empty one will be returned.